Getting attention for your business is 100x easier today than it was several decades ago.

 Link building is another critical aspect of building a successful SEO strategy.

-Having low authority can hurt your credibility, or prevent you from ranking on search engines at all.
+Having low authority can hurt your Google expertise, or prevent you from ranking on search engines at all.
 So use online services to collect and analyze data for your link-building campaigns, such as Serpstat, to immediately weed out low-quality sites.

 But rather than going around and asking sites to link to your page, you focus on creating high-quality content that’s worth linking to.